pjarts/GeoType/README.md

 ### .transform(Function tFunc [, Mixed opts])
-Passes the output of GeoType.convert to a transform function `tFunc` together with an optional `opts` argument that can contain any data the transform function needs for its processing.
+Passes the output of GeoCell.convert to a transform function `tFunc` together with an optional `opts` argument that can contain any data the transform function needs for its processing.
 You can chain transforms by calling the method multiple times.
 The value will pass through the transforms from top to bottom.

 ### .convert(Mixed value)